Spring Garden Revival

 Rockport Building Department Requirements for Grading Permits & Site Plan Approvals

-Grading projects in Rockport often require permits when moving more than 50–100 cubic yards of soil or altering grades beyond specified heights.
+Grading projects in Rockport often require permits when moving or importing 50–100 cubic yards of soil or when grade changes exceed certain heights, as defined by local ordinance.
 Site plan submissions must include existing and proposed contours, drainage calculations, and may require engineering review for complex work.
 Zoning compliance is critical, including maintaining setbacks, adhering to a maximum slope of 33% (3:1 ratio), and observing lot coverage limits.
 Homeowners’ association (HOA) guidelines may also apply.
 Inspection procedures typically involve as-built surveys, compaction testing, drainage verification, and issuance of a certificate of completion upon satisfactory review.

 34 Broadway, Rockport, MA 01966